 For example, dinosaurs likely once scampered about present-day Wisconsin during the Mesozoic Era (252 to 66 million years ago; light-green colored rocks), but glacial activity during the Pleistocene (2.6 million to 12,000 years ago) scrapped away this entire interval of history, leaving behind only much older rocks at the surface.
 This is why no dinosaur fossils have ever been found in Wisconsin (but numerous fossils of much older Silurian-aged life--indicated by the purple shading--have been found).
-But that glaciation event left alone many Mesozoic-age rocks in the western interior of North America, leaving begin an excellent record of dinosaur life in places like South Dakota, Montana, and Wyoming.
+But that glaciation event left alone many Mesozoic-age rocks in the western interior of North America, leaving behind an excellent record of dinosaur life in places like South Dakota, Montana, and Wyoming.

 Reconstructing Earth’s history is therefore a lot like determining what a complete puzzle might look like if a large portion of the pieces were not missing.
 The incompleteness of the rock record was well known to Darwin, who perhaps characterized its nature best: